dzufferey/dzufferey.github.io/concurrency_theory_2018/notes_3.md

 A _siphon_ is a set of places $D ⊆ S$ such that $\mathit{preset}(D) ⊆ \mathit{postset}(D)$.

-More concretely, every transition that put a token in a siphon must also take a token from the siphon.
+More concretely, every transition that puts a token in a siphon must also take a token from the siphon.
 A siphon that becomes empty stays empty.

-We say that a siphon is
+We say that a siphon $D$ is
 * _proper_ iff $D \neq \emptyset$,
 * _marked_ under $M$ iff $\exists s \in D. M(s) > 0$, and
 * _empty_ iff $\forall s \in D. M(s) = 0$.